divemarkus/windows11/README.md

 ```
 # plug the usb from the MSFT media creation (license maybe required)
-# need network/internet during the latter part of W11 install, best wired ethernet to avoid driver install
+# need internet during the latter part of W11 install, best to use wired ethernet
 # make sure bios is setup for W11 install if required (see UEFI)
-# bypasses microsoft account login and use local only
+# bypasses microsoft account login and use local only:
 (shift + f10)
 # type:
 start ms-cxh:localonly
-# press enter and it will go through a boot process to create local account
+# press enter and it will go through a boot process, for you to create local account
-# install should complete from hereon, unplug usb installer
+# once the install concludes, unplug usb drive
 # update w11 if needed
 ```